Execute query

 Query editor

-1. Add Conditions: This expands a panel to add query conditions, as shown below.
+Add Conditions: Click this option to expand the panel and add query conditions, as shown below.

-2. Add Custom Conditions: If the query condition to be specified is not present as an operation in the drop-down, then a text box is provided to specify a custom SQL WHERE condition, as shown below.
+Add Custom Conditions: If the query condition to be specified is not present as an operation in the drop-down, you can specify a custom SQL WHERE condition.

 Advanced conditions

-1. Post conditions: When an image has multiple rows of attributes, the default behavior on internal tables and views is to return all the rows corresponding to that image.
+• Add Post Conditions: When an image has multiple rows of attributes, the default behavior on pipeline tables and views is to return all the rows corresponding to that image.
 For example, an image with two bounding boxes with the categories 'person' and 'car' in two rows will return both rows even if a filter condition 'category = person' matches only one row.
 This default behavior can be overridden using the post conditions where an additional filter on the rows of an image will be applied as per the post conditions.
-With 'category=person' specified as a postcondition, only the row with the 'person' bounding box will be returned.
+With 'category=person' specified as a post condition, only the row with the 'person' bounding box will be returned.

 1. Length: Length of the sequence in seconds.